The Hilbert Series and the Flavor Invariants of the 3HDM: Conclusion

 Another interesting direction would be to search for a more transparent or compact representation of the invariant operators identified here, which in their current form are somewhat cumbersome.
 It would be useful to discover a more efficient method for representing these invariants.

 The invariant operators identified in this work may also serve as useful inputs for phenomenological studies of CP violation, vacuum structure, and dark matter candidates in the 3HDM.
 These invariants provide a basis-independent way to characterize the scalar sector of the 3HDM and can be used to identify physically distinct regions of parameter space.
-In particular, they may be employed to construct CP-odd invariants to search for explicit or spontaneous CP violation, as well as to study the symmetry structure of the scalar potential in a basis-independent manner.
-Such tools are particularly valuable when exploring the large parameter space of multi-Higgs models.
+In particular, they may be employed to construct CP-odd invariants to search for explicit or spontaneous CP violation, as well as to study the symmetry structure of the scalar potential in a basis-independent manner. {We have initiated this program in the present work; however, it would be interesting to determine whether a general criterion exists for identifying a priori whether a given invariant operator is CP-even or CP-odd.} Such tools are particularly valuable when exploring the large parameter space of multi-Higgs models.
 We hope to report on these in future work.

 Finally, it would also be interesting to apply the techniques developed here to other multi-Higgs models, including general $N$-Higgs-doublet models with $N>3$, where the complexity of the invariant structure grows rapidly.